Corylus cornuta Marshall

-A dense, mound-shaped, thicket-forming shrub, 4-8 ft. tall.
+A dense, mound-shaped, thicket-forming shrub, 4-8 meters tall, or a small tree.
 Yellowish-brown catkins are showy in late winter and early spring.
 The female bloom is obscure.
 The husk that covers the nut is extended, forming a slender beak.
 Fall color varies from bright yellow to deep wine-red.

 The Beaked Hazel is a member of the birch family (family Betulaceae) which includes trees, often large, and some shrubs including alders (Alnus), hornbeams (Carpinus), and hophornbeams (Ostrya), as well as birches (Betula).
 About 135 species worldwide.
 About 20 native and 1 naturalized tree species and 8 shrub species in North America.

 Plant CharacteristicsDuration: Perennial